brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

-It is called the "Alpha DFINITY ..." license, so I am assuming this is a temporary license, and it will change to open source in the future.
+It is called the "Alpha DFINITY ..." license, so I am assuming this is a temporary license, and it will change to a standard free license in the future.
 The terms in it are ominous enough that, if I weren't here to blog about it,
 I would stop immediately.